xpyx/solita-academy-2021/README.md

 - Postgres database: my-db
 - Flyway migrations: my-flyway
-- Node web server: solita
+- Node Express web server: solita-backend

+Open up another window for your shell and

+`cd solitaFrontend`
+`expo start -c`

+This should start a the Expo server and open a window in your browser at `http://localhost:19002/`.
+In this window:
+- switch `PRODUCTION MODE` on
+- switch `CONNECTION` to `Local`
+- select `Run on iOS simulator`

+This will start the iOS simulator and you can use the application.

-This application is best viewed with the XCode 11 iOS Simulator.
+This application is tested with the XCode 11 iOS Simulator.

+TODO: Link to youtube video of the application in action.